N3

 Last updated on

-I specialize in being a generalist.
+I specialize in untangling difficult problems and complicated ideas.
 Point me at a problem, and I’ll figure out how to figure it out.

-• Experienced developer advocate, technical writer, and coder with a focus on making complex systems and concepts accessible to more people.
+• Experienced developer advocate, technical writer, solutions engineer, and coder with a focus on making complex systems and concepts accessible to more people.

 • Significant experience in the PaaS and developer tooling space.

-• Highly proficient in Python, proficient in JavaScript, and comfortable with a few other programming languages.
+• Highly proficient in Python, proficient in JavaScript and Ruby, and familiar with a few other languages.

 • Have worked remotely my entire career (and only seeking remote roles).